 -

 The pricing is straightforward.
-We don’t charge per resolution, so your bill is predictable and you don’t get punished for being busy.
+I don't charge per resolution, so your bill is predictable and you don't get punished for being busy.

-If you’re thinking about using AI in your support team and want a tool that puts transparency and control first, you should give eesel AI a try.
+If you're thinking about using AI in your support team and want a tool that puts transparency and control first, you should try eesel free, no credit card required.

 Frequently asked questions

-Wispr Flow is an AI voice dictation app designed for Mac, Windows, and iOS that aims to replace your keyboard.
-This Wispr Flow review emphasizes features like universal dictation across apps, AI-powered auto-editing that cleans up speech, and voice commands to rewrite or format text.
-It also includes personalization with a personal dictionary and multi-language support.
+Wispr Flow is an AI voice dictation app for Mac, Windows, iPhone, and Android that aims to replace your keyboard.
+This Wispr Flow review emphasizes universal dictation across apps, AI-powered auto-editing that cleans up speech, and voice commands to rewrite or format text.
+It also includes a personal dictionary and 100+ language support.
+If you want to compare it to others, my Wispr Flow alternatives roundup covers the field.